TheRoam/ESP32C3_AnalogTouch/README.md

 # ESP32C3_AnalogTouch

-Touch detection for ESP32C3 boards using analog pins
+A simple touch detection script for ESP32C3 boards using analog pins.

 This is an .ino script file for Arduino IDE.